 Making these chips doesn’t require a ton of skill, but a few quick tips:

 1. What kind of pita is best for pita chips?
 You can use any kind of pita you like.
 I prefer pocket pitas that you can split at the seam in halves so that you have a thinner layer to work with.
 But there are some thick pitas, lavish, or even naan that you can use to make thicker chips that have more substance to stand to your dips.
 You’ll just want to adjust the cooking time to make sure they get enough color and crisp.

 2. Use enough fat and higher heat.
-Use a tasty olive oil here to give the pita chips good flavor (I used Greek Private Reserve extra virgin olive oil), and use enough to give all the pita pieces a good coating.
-As far as the heat factor, if you’re using thinner pitas like I am, heat the oven to about 375 degrees F. For thicker pitas or flatbreads like naan, raise heat to between 400 degrees to 425 degrees F (more instructions in the recipe below).
+Use a tasty olive oil to give the chips good flavor, and use enough to give all the pita pieces a good coating.
+As far as the heat factor, it will depend on how thin your bread is.
+My oven is heated to 425 degrees F, but if you’re using much thinner bread, you can adjust the heat down to 375 degrees F. And you do want to watch them so you can take them out when they arrive at the color you like.

-- How to Store Homemade Pita Chips?
-To store, make sure the pita chips are completely cooled.
-Store them in an airtight container at room temperature for 3 days.
-(I’ve seen it noted that you can store pita chips for up to 1 week, that may be possible, but for fresh good-tasting pita chips, 3 days or so.)
+- Storage: To store, make sure the pita chips are completely cooled.
+Store them in an airtight container at room temperature for 3 days and up to 1 week.